yetanotherchris/kafkaesque/README.md

 - Idempotency: (at least once delivery) a message that is written, but times out on the leader.
 However it has been sent to the followers, so we write it again and it's a duplicate.
 Messages therefore need to be Idempotent.
 - Kafka also supports exactly-once delivery.
+- Connectors: 'plugins' that send messages on a topic elsewhere, for example to an AWS Lambda or S3.
+This live inside the Kafka server.

 ### Keys and partitions